| E1 5a|

 1) 20m, 5a.
 Move up the slabby corner to dirty ledges on top of the block where a line of good flakes leads left across a steep wall.
 This point is below a more distinct horizontal flake/crack.
 Make a committing hand-traverse left along the flakes, and gain a resting position in the fault-line with difficulty.
 The short steep corner of the fault leads up to a good ledge, Peg and nut belay.

 2) 50m, 5a.
 Move right across the slab and climb up its right edge, until it is possible to move across right to a cramped ledge.
 Climb the steep crack above to easier ground.
 Keep moving up right to gain a ridge.
 A difficult nut-belay can be made here or move up back left to a notch, peg and tree well back.
+Not in current guidebook.

 FA.
 Pat Littlejohn, Ed Grindley, Peter Biven 15.2.1969 (pitch 1 added by Steve Jones 1974)